alexandergagliano/Prost/README.md

     'dec': [9.2000414]
 })

-# define a catalog to search -- options are glade, decals, and panstarrs
+# define a set of catalogs to search -- options are glade, decals, panstarrs, and skymapper
 catalogs = ["decals"]

 # define priors and likelihoods